umarcor/ghdl/doc/examples/VHPIDIRECT.rst

 Examples Collection
 ===================

-Past the examples under :ref:`USING:QuickStart:` there is a collection of GHDL use cases under eine's `hwd-ide <https://github.com/eine/hwd-ide/tree/develop/examples>`_.
+Past the examples under :ref:`USING:QuickStart` there is a collection of GHDL use cases under eine's `hwd-ide <https://github.com/eine/hwd-ide/tree/develop/examples>`_.